FelicianoTech/www.feliciano.tech/src/content/blog/us-military-slack-emojis.md

 <!--more-->

+I'm no longer in the Navy but I love my branch and am fortunate for the experienes and knowledge I've gained with them.

+I created a Slack emoji for the U.S. Navy, U.S. Marine Corps, U.S. Army, and U.S. Air Force.
+I've packaged all four icons together in a zipfle:

+<a class="button" href="/downloads/us-military-slack-emojis.zip">Download U.S. Military Slack Emojis Zipfile</a>

-Here's each icon, my suggested Slack name and alias, with the download link at the bottom:
+Here's a summary of each icon, my suggested Slack name and alias:

 - name: `:us-navy:`
 - alias: `:usn:`